 It’s complete and utter devotion the moment you see them.
 “Isn’t she precious, less than one minute old,” Wonder sings about his baby girl.

-For more Wonder songs about young children, check out ‘For Once in My Life’ (featured on our songs about life playlist).
+For more Wonder songs about young children, check out ‘For Once in My Life’ (featured on our playlist of songs about life).

 ‘Father and Daughter’ – Paul Simon

 The bond between fathers and daughters is particularly strong (notice how many on this list are about a father’s love for his little girl.)